-The student masters the objectives of the course, is able to apply the learning, and is able to integrate learning with other knowledge.

-The student consistently distinguishes himself/herself in assignments, examinations, laboratory and participation.
-The student demonstrates independent thinking in class assignments and discussions.

-Work is consistently submitted on time and in the expected form and format.

-The student consistently displays superior skills, ability, and performance in his/her development of required hand and/or motor skills.
+- The student masters the objectives of the course, is able to apply the learning, and is able to integrate learning with other knowledge. - The student consistently distinguishes himself/herself in assignments, examinations, laboratory and participation.
+The student demonstrates independent thinking in class assignments and discussions. - Work is consistently submitted on time and in the expected form and format. - The student consistently displays superior skills, ability, and performance in his/her development of required hand and/or motor skills. - The student complies with school attendance requirements.